 Culture of Chesed (Kindness)

 Partnering with our Culture of Chesed is the adoption of the school-wide culture program called Responsive Classroom.
-The Responsive Classroom approach is a way of teaching that emphasizes social, emotional, and academic growth in a strong and safe school community.
+The Responsive Classroom approach is a way of teaching that emphasizes social, emotional, and academic growth in a strong, positive, and safe school community.
 Developed by classroom teachers, the approach consists of practical strategies for helping students build academic and social-emotional competencies day in and day out.

 It is our philosophy that when students serve the community, they become better future stewards of our society.

 Extending beyond our walls, students leave their mark in our community by participating in a variety of social action activities either to complete hours needed by our own National Junior Honor Society chapter or as a commitment to our community.
 Hillel students have worked with a number of charitable organizations such as Tampa Urban Benefit (TUB) Farms, Emmi Grace’s Angels, The Joshua House, Feeding Tampa Bay, and Jewish Family Services.